fbrowther/Citi-Bike-Analytics-Project-Using-Tableau/README.md

 ## Limitations of the Project -

-(1) The tableau server saving was so slow at times and working initially on these projects on tableau public which does not allow saving local copies, lost analysed data few times.
-Hence the work had to be repeated on Tableau Desktop which allows to save local copies of the files.
+(1) Working initially on these projects on tableau public and saving to tableau server was so slow at times.
+Sometimes the server crashed only to loose some of the analysed data.
+The work had to be repeated on Tableau Desktop which allows to save local copies of the files.

-(2) The format of data archieved by Citi Bike has changed.
-These changes included no data availability for gender, birthyear information of the riders and tripduration since 2021.
-Citibike has now started to archieve information about the type of bike (Classic, Electric, or Docked) from 2021.
+(2) The format of data archived by Citi Bike has changed.
+These changes included no data availability for gender, birthyear and tripduration since 2021.
+Citibike has now started to archieve information about the type of bike (Classic, Electric, or Docked) from 2021 which came handy for some analysis.